salihgueler/keyboard_puzzle_dartpad_workshop/step_06/instructions.md

 }
 ```

-This way we can move our cursor left and right and actually add an affect to it on the screen on the UI.
+This way you can move your cursor left and right and actually add an affect to it on the screen on the UI.

 > 📝 New homework time!
 Add a way to change the border color of the box to `Colors.redAccent` when it is focused and keep it as it is when it is not focused.

-Next, we need to add the vertical navigation.
+Next, you need to add the vertical navigation.

-For that, we will add two `FocusNode`s and add them to the root widgets of the horizontal navigated widgets, which is the `Wrap` widgets.
+For that, you will add two `FocusNode`s and add them to the root widgets of the horizontal navigated widgets, which is the `Wrap` widgets.

 ```dart
 class _GameState extends State<Game> {